-Many of the features, along with the ease of use, makes this distro an option over more established and more popular Linux distros.
+Many of the features, along with the ease of use, make this distro an option over more established and more popular Linux distros.
 How the developer team mishandles language localization in this distro removes most incentive for using Austrumi Linux unless, like me, you are a Linux distro-hopping nerd.

 Dare to Use It

 Austrumi booted straight into the Latvian language.
 Obviously, this is confusing.
-Those users who have a sense for the Linux OSes and how desktop menus work can make their way through the system to get a sense for how Austrumi works.
+Those users who have a sense of the Linux OSes and how desktop menus work can make their way through the system to get a sense for how Austrumi works.

 I admit to being a language nerd of sorts.
 That, coupled with my familiarity with last year’s earlier version, became a puzzle-solving challenge.
 This latest release, however, was uniquely changed.